 Archivio Luigi Pericle

-The Royal Drawing School and the Archivio Luigi Pericle (Switzerland), offer for the first time an Artistic Residency in Ascona, on the hill of the mythical Monte Verità (Mount of Truth).
-The residency offers one Royal Drawing School Drawing Year Alumni or one Royal Drawing School faculty member a 2-month residency at the Hotel Ascona, home of the Archivio Luigi Pericle.
+The Royal Drawing School and the Archivio Luigi Pericle (Switzerland), an Artistic Residency in Ascona, on the hill of the mythical Monte Verità (Mount of Truth).
+The residency offers one Royal Drawing School Drawing Year Alumni or one Royal Drawing School faculty member a one month residency in June 2025 at the Hotel Ascona, home of the Archivio Luigi Pericle.

 The Monte Verità is a place of extraordinary cultural value.
 Built on the remains of the project of the lay theosophical convent Fraternitas (1889) conceived by Alfredo Pioda (1848-1909), Franz Hartmann (1838-1912) and Constance Wachtmeister (1838-1910) - Hartmann and Wachtmeister were close collaborators of H.P.
 Blavatsky (1831-1891) - from 1900 onwards it welcomed a utopian community.
 During the 20th century, few other venues hosted as many innovative personalities as, for example, Rudolf von Laban, a leading figure in modern dance and one of the main exponents of 'free dance'.
 Artists, writers, philosophers, dancers, all attracted by the desire to find like-minded individuals with whom to share a path of artistic and spiritual research.